The-FinAI/PIXIU/README.md

 Using this dataset, we conducted multi-task instruction tuning on LLaMA to create FinMA, a domain-specific LLM.

-We built the Financial Language Understanding and Prediction Evaluation Benchmark (FLUPE), covering 4 financial NLP tasks with 5 datasets, and 1 financial prediction tasks with 3 datasets.
+We built the Financial Language Understanding and Prediction Evaluation Benchmark (FLARE), covering 4 financial NLP tasks with 6 datasets, and 1 financial prediction tasks with 3 datasets.
 This benchmark allows us to compare the performance of our model with BloombergGPT and general domain LLMs such as ChatGPT and GPT-4.

 ## Structure of Repository

 The repository is organized as follows:

 1. **Models**: Contains the FinMA model fine-tuned on our dataset.
-2. **Instruction Tuning Data**: Multi-task and multi-modal instruction data for financial tasks.
+2. **Instruction Tuning Data**: Multi-task and multi-modal instruction data FIT for financial tasks.
-3. **Evaluation Benchmark**: FLUPE for evaluating financial LLMs.
+3. **Evaluation Benchmark**: FLARE for evaluating financial LLMs.

 ## FinMA v0.1: Financial Large Language Model

-We are pleased to introduce the first version of FinMA, a specialized model fine-tuned on LLaMA 7B.
+We are pleased to introduce the first version of FinMA, including three models FinMA-7B, FinMA-7B-full, FinMA-30B, fine-tuned on LLaMA 7B and LLaMA-30B.
+FinMA-7B and FinMA-30B are trained with the NLP instruction data, while FinMA-7B-full is trained with the full instruction data from FIT covering both NLP and prediction tasks.

-FinMA v0.1 has been trained specifically on our financial NLP instruction dataset.
-This dataset is drawn from diverse and respected financial resources, ensuring that the model has a comprehensive understanding of financial language and scenarios.
-This version is particularly designed to enhance the performance on financial NLP tasks compared to the base LLaMa 7B model, BloombergGPT, ChatGPT and GPT-4.

 FinMA v0.1 is now available on [Huggingface](https://huggingface.co/ChanceFocus/finma-7b-nlp) for public use.
 We look forward to the valuable contributions that this initial version will make to the financial NLP field and encourage users to apply it to various financial tasks and scenarios.
 We also invite feedback and shared experiences to help improve future versions.

 ## Instruction Dataset

-Our instruction dataset is uniquely tailored for the domain-specific LLM,FinMA.
+Our instruction dataset is uniquely tailored for the domain-specific LLM, FinMA.
 This dataset has been meticulously assembled to fine-tune our model on a diverse range of financial tasks.
-It features publicly available multi-task and multi-modal data derived from the same large-scale financial corpus used to evaluate BloombergGPT.
+It features publicly available multi-task and multi-modal data derived from the multiple open released financial datasets.

 The dataset is multi-faceted, featuring tasks including sentiment analysis, news headline classification, named entity recognition, question answering, and stock movement prediction.
 It covers both textual and time-series data modalities, offering a rich variety of financial data.
-The task specific instruction prompts for each task have been carefully degined by one domain expert.
+The task specific instruction prompts for each task have been carefully degined by domain experts.

 The table below summarizes the different tasks, their corresponding modalities, text types, and examples of the instructions used for each task: